GodaPetrylaite/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 :triangular_flag_on_post: **Important information - A smooth transition to the new solution**

 * **No Need to Reintegrate:** You can breathe a sigh of relief knowing that there is no need to reintegrate into the new solution.
 Your existing Subscriptions APIs will continue to work seamlessly until the end of 2024, and possibly even longer.
 We understand the value of maintaining your current setup.
 * **Changes to Functionality:** While our primary goal is to provide an effortless transition, we want to inform you that some functionality will be changing or closed starting from the moment we transition to One Platform.
-To ensure a smooth experience, we recommend reviewing the upcoming changes outlined below and considering updating your integration accordingly.
-We strive to keep you informed every step of the way.
+To ensure a smooth experience, we ask you to review the upcoming changes outlined below and update your integration accordingly.
+We strive to keep you informed every step of the way and support you throughout this process.
-Please take a moment to familiarize yourself with the upcoming changes and how they may impact your integration.
-Your satisfaction is our top priority, and we are here to support you throughout this process.

 Thank you for being a part of our journey toward creating the best and most user-friendly payment wallet in the Nordics. :orange_heart: :blue_heart: